Mohd Khalid Mohd Yunus

 Mohd Khalid bin Mohd Yunus (born 26 March 1943) is a Malaysian politician.
 He had served as Deputy Minister in various departments and different cabinets.
 He also served as Member of Parliament representing Jempol from 1986 to 2004.
 He was a member of United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN).
 He currently is a member of Parti Bumiputera Perkasa Malaysia (PUTRA).

 Political career

 Mohd Khalid Mohd Yunus initially was a Member of Negeri Sembilan State Legislative Assembly representing Jempol.
-After the Jempol state constituency seat was abolished, he was successfully ran for MP of Jempol in 1986 general elections and Khalid was appointed as Deputy Minister of Land and Regional Development in Mahathir Mohamad third cabinet.
-Khalid was successfully ran for MP of Jempol in 1990, 1995, 1999 respectively, he had served as Deputy Minister of Land and Cooperative Development from 1990 to 1995, Deputy Minister of Education from 1995 to 1999, Deputy Minister of Information from 1999 to 2002 and Deputy Minister of Entrepreneur Development from 2002 to 2003 following cabinet reshuffle.
+After the Jempol state constituency seat was abolished, he successfully ran for MP of Jempol in 1986 general elections and Khalid was appointed as Deputy Minister of Land and Regional Development in Mahathir Mohamad third cabinet.
+Khalid successfully ran for MP of Jempol in 1990, 1995, 1999 respectively, he had served as Deputy Minister of Land and Cooperative Development from 1990 to 1995, Deputy Minister of Education from 1995 to 1999, Deputy Minister of Information from 1999 to 2002 and Deputy Minister of Entrepreneur Development from 2002 to 2003 following cabinet reshuffle.